zzorn/ledmesh/readme.md

-Ledmess
+Ledmesh
 =======

 Overview
 --------

-Mesh networked nodes controlling LED light strips, LED spotlights, beepers, sensors, and other things.
+Mesh networked nodes controlling LED light strips, LED spotlights, sensors, and other things.

-The network is wire based, although wireless support might be a later feature.
-It tentatively uses the one wire protocol (three core-wires connect nodes, carrying ground, +12V and data).
+The network uses wireless radio modules to communicate between nodes.

-Ledmess can be used to create coherent led lighting effects in a space (e.g. light waves flowing around walls), as well as for controlling 12V lighting (e.g. led spotlights).
+Ledmesh can be used to create coherent led lighting effects in a space (e.g. light waves flowing around walls), as well as for controlling 12V lighting (e.g. led spotlights).

-Ledmess can also be used as an information radiator, connecting some nodes up to computers or suitable sensors, and sending out light waves to nearby nodes or doing light effect changes for the whole network on different events.
+Ledmesh can also be used as an information radiator, connecting some nodes up to computers or suitable sensors, and sending out light waves to nearby nodes or doing light effect changes for the whole network on different events.

-Ledmess needs configuration after installation, to tell nodes their internal connections, sensors to use for activating different modes or sending waves, and so on.
+Ledmesh needs configuration after installation, to tell nodes their relative locations, sensors to use for activating different modes or sending waves, and so on.

-TODO: If 5V led strips are to be used as well, we'd need to carry 5V also, which requires a 4 Core connection wire (or 3 core + signal wire).
-It would be nice to have a 5V rail as well, as the IC:s and some outputs use it, and ATX powers provide it.